Atorami/Atorami/README.md

 ## 👋 Hello World!
-I'm Anton, a junior Python and JavaScript enthusiast currently honing my programming skills at WSB Merito University.
+I'm Anton, a junior Python and JavaScript enthusiast

 ### 🚀 About Me:
   * 🎓 Studying at WSB Merito University.